ubuntu-openstack/bigdata-novalxd/README.md

 * MAAS 1.9 on on Ubuntu 14.04 Trusty
 * Apache Bigtop Hadoop (HDFS and YARN) 2.7.1
 * Apache Bigtop Spark version 1.5.1
-* TODO Any other Big Data version info
 * All Big Data and OpenStack applications and services are deployed onto Ubuntu 16.04 Xenial.
 * OpenStack Newton was pre-RC at the time of this research and writing,